asteca/IMF/README.md

 of higher number are considered, i.e. ternary, etc.)

 **C**.
 CMD of the input data.
-The stars colored in red are those that are used in the analysis, selected as described in plot **A**.
-The rest (black stars) are ignored.
+The stars colored in black are those that are used in the analysis, selected as described in plot **A**.
+The rest (red stars) are ignored.

 The user can also restrict the analysis to a magnitude and/or mass range using